 - While many college students admit to texting while driving (47%), neglecting to wear a seat belt (37%) and driving under the influence of recreational drugs (18%), 28% don't know the name of their health insurance provider and more than half don't know how to file a claim with their auto insurer.

-- Approximately a third of college students have passed out from drinking alcohol, with nearly a quarter having passed out in the past year alone.
-However, almost a fifth of college students are not confident they know what to do if they need medical attention while at school.
+- Approximately a third of college students have passed out from drinking alcohol, with nearly a quarter having passed out in the past year.
+However, almost a fifth of college students are not confident they know what to do if they need medical attention.

-- And while nearly one in 10 college students in our survey admits to stealing from another student (suggesting up to two million students nationally participate in theft while pursuing their degrees), most students do not carry renters insurance.
+- Nearly one in 10 college students admit to stealing from another student (suggesting up to two million students nationally participate in theft while pursuing their degrees), but most do not carry renters insurance to insure against theft.

-Many college students risk their health and well-being with unsafe driving practices and drug and alcohol abuse.
+Many college students risk their health and well-being with unsafe driving practices, including drug and alcohol use.

-Such behavior is concerning given that the National Highway Traffic Safety Administration (NHTSA) attributed 3,166 deaths to distracted driving in the most recent year for which data was available.
+Such behavior is concerning given that the National Highway Traffic Safety Administration (NHTSA) attributed 3,142 deaths to distracted driving, and in 2020, one of the main causes of traffic fatalities was failure to wear a seatbelt.

-Despite the risk of car accidents with these high-risk behaviors, more than half of college students (53%) don't know how to file a claim with their insurer in the event of a car accident.
+Despite their high risk for car accidents, more than half of all college students (53%) don't know how to file a claim with their their i.

 The lack of awareness of critical financial information, including their personal insurance details, could prevent college students from getting and paying for adequate medical care in the event of an accident.